 8. Relax and enjoy connecting with your loved ones.

-Ultimately, try not to get so caught up in the planning and the organizing and the cooking that you forget to enjoy your loved ones.
-If it’s a special meal with your sweetheart, talk about your favorite memories together.
-If it’s your family, joke about the holiday meal disasters from years ago.
+Ultimately, try not to get so caught up in planning, organizing, and cooking that you forget to enjoy your loved ones.
+If it’s a special meal with your sweetheart, talk about your favorite memories together if it’s your family, joke about the holiday meal disasters from years ago.
 And if your great aunt is there, ask for her cherry pie recipe (it will make her feel good).

 Go Forth and Cook!